qmlcode/qml/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this exercise we use \qml~to generate the Coulomb matrix and Bag of bonds (BoB) representations. [#montavon]_
 In QML data can be parsed via the ``Compound`` class, which stores data and generates representations in Numpy's ndarray format.
-If you run the code below, you will read in the file ``qm7/0001.xyz`` (a methane molecule) and generate a coulomb matrix representation (sorted by row-norm) and a BoB representation.
+If you run the code below, you will read in the file ``qm7/0001.xyz`` (a methane molecule) and generate a Coulomb matrix representation (sorted by row-norm) and a BoB representation.

 .. code:: python